Hacker News Reader: Top @ 2026-02-02 11:43:29 (UTC)

 Key Claims/Facts:

-• Cross-platform games: Games made in AGS can be exported to run on multiple platforms (Linux, iOS, Android).
+• Cross-platform playback: Games authored in AGS can be distributed to and played on multiple platforms (Linux, iOS, Android).

 Parsed and condensed via gpt-5-mini-2025-08-07 at 2026-02-02 11:59:09 UTC